12987084_1105455289518603_5439035865501866515_n.jpg

 Our family decided that one way to make our corner of the world a brighter place, we would share our experiences and our Goldens.
 Piper and Bella became more and more involved with children, the elderly and those who are ill.
 We have since added other dogs to our brood.
 Every Golden family member lives inside our home and is a part of our family.
 Each Golden has many hours of public access and works regularly with teachers and their classes, attends community events and provides comfort when it is needed.
 A Duke University study showed that the action of petting a dog releases oxytocin from the brain.
 Scientists have known for a while that when the brain lets go of this chemical, stress is reduced and patients feel comforted.

-Our Golden Rule mission is to provide and train Golden Retrievers and Goldendoodles for the main purpose of training in therapy and service.
+Our Golden Rule mission is to provide and train Golden Retrievers for the main purpose of training in therapy and service.
 We have searched far and wide for our precious Goldens, from the west coast, along the Gulf Coast and to the Pacific Ocean.
 While almost all of our dogs have hunting in their immediate pedigrees, our main purpose is not to foster hunting behaviors, but to reframe them in such a way that each Golden Rule dog can be helpful to their partners and families as they grow.
 Each dog exhibits positive characteristics we look for in therapy and service dogs as well as good companion dogs.
 Not all Goldens are cut out for service or therapy, but every single golden we have raised or trained is teachable.
 Some are better suited for families with small children or more lively home environments while others find comfort in simply being present with their human partner.
 We assess our dogs on working and behavioral scales as they grow to determine with whom they will bond and which homes are best suited for their temperaments.
 No matter where you go to choose a Golden Retriever, please take the proper steps and ask the right questions to determine which dog is best for you.
 One size doesn't fit all - it takes the right puppy, the right behavior and the right timing to make things work with a new dog.
 We wish you much luck and joy in your search!
 Life is truly Golden!